rajnanjan/rajnanjan/README.md

 - 📫 How to reach me **postbox1507@gmail.com**

-- 🥅 2024 Goals: contribute more full stack projects
+- 🥅 2024 Goals: contribute more projects

-- ⚡ Fun fact **I love to play Football and try to learn something new**
+- ⚡ Fun fact **I love to play chess and try to learn something new**